brandoncurtis/shell-novice/_episodes/02-filedir.md

 >
 > If you type the command:
 > `PS1='$ '`
-> into your shell, followed by pressing the 'enter' key,
+> into your shell, followed by pressing the `ENTER` key,
 > your window should look like our example in this lesson.
 > This isn't necessary to follow along (in fact, your prompt may have
 > other helpful information you want to know about).
 This is up to you!